Local Place Plans

 We are inviting community groups to create their own community-led Local Place Plans, which set out their proposals for development or the use of land in their area.

-Please see below for guidance on creating Local Place Plans:
+Guidance on creating Local Place Plans

 - Scottish Government guide to preparing, submitting and registering Local Place Plans